 Beyond the inn lies the colonial town of Christiansted, another source of fond memories for me.
 Known for its National Historic Site - a seven-acre park centered on the town wharf with five historic structures to explore - Christiansted’s shady, 18th-century arcades offer a portal to a more genteel time, a time when the lore of sea ruled over these three tiny islands.
 Today, rollicking days are part of history and the arcades, once filled with alehouses and other not-so-alluring establishments, are studded with tiny shops filled with artwork, hand-crafted jewelry, and tropical treasures.

 Small cafes and restaurants offer eating choices from the St. Croix version of fast food to world-class cuisines.

 Outside the city limits of Christiansted, St. Croix, the largest of the United States Virgin Islands – some 28 miles long and seven miles wide – the wild world of the great outdoor adventure awaits: world-class water sports, golf courses, white powder beaches, and remarkable plantation ruins to explore.
 Those little sugar mills are so photogenic; they even managed to get of them working again.

-Where Else to Stay in St. Croix:
+Where Else to Stay